 Peanut butter and jelly.
 Peas and carrots.
 Forest and Jenny.
 Bert and Ernie.
 Abbot and Costello.
 Sports and data?
 Of course.

 By now we all have probably heard of Billy Beane and his Moneyball.
 The main idea is that as GM of the tightly budgeted Oakland A’s, Beane was tasked with assembling a competitive team while contending with very tight purse strings.
 So what did he do?
-He determined a player’s potential fit on the team by examining stats like OBP (on base percentage), spray charts showing what part of the park hitters tend to hit the ball, hot zones that show what part of the strike zone the hitter uses the most for hits, and so on.
+He determined a player’s potential fit on the team by examining stats like OBP (on base percentage), spray charts showing what part of the park hitters tend to hit the ball, hot zones that show what part of the strike zone the hitter uses the most for hits, and so on, processing unstructured data.

 In doing this, Beane constructed teams that were always competitive, but never great.
 Although Beane was using stats for his own team, the use of data didn’t actually take off until the least athletic people in the world made it popular: Fantasy sports nerds.